aribdavid/aribdavid/README.md

-### Hi there, I'm Aryeh and I'm a Front-End Engineer from Brazil 👋
+### Hi there, I'm Aryeh and I'm a Full-Stack Developer from Brazil 👋
 - My goal it's to solve problems using technology.
 Feel free to look into my projects or ask me anything!

 ### 🌱 I’m currently learning: